efreitasn/wrun/README.md

 Whether to skip subsequent commands in case the current one returns an error.
 Defaults to false.

 #### `ignoreRegExps`
 List of regular expressions to ignore.
 The `wrun.json` file and the `.git` directory are always ignored.
 To learn more about the syntax of the regular expressions, click [here](https://github.com/google/re2/wiki/Syntax).
+Every directory path matched against these regular expressions ends with a `/`.

 #### `cmds`
 List of commands to be executed sequentially.